Do Retrieval-Augmented Language Models Adapt to Varying User Needs?: Related Work

 \subsection{Recent RAG Benchmark}

 Previous RAG benchmarks like RAGAS \cite{es2023ragasautomatedevaluationretrieval} and RGB \cite{10.1609/aaai.v38i16.29728} have facilitated progress by quantifying performance across various scenarios.
 However, many of these benchmarks focused on a single type of optimal setting in terms of context usages (for instance, always prioritizing the context), overlooking how different user instructions may drastically affect model behaviors and performances.
 Moreover, previous multi-scenario evaluations (\citealt{friel2024ragbenchexplainablebenchmarkretrievalaugmented}; \citealt{zhu2024ragevalscenariospecificrag}), while covering a wide range of specific tasks and purpose abundant metrics for evaluating different aspects of RAG systems, also tend to follow the paradigm of focusing on singular optimality, neglecting that different user needs can actually happen in the same scenario, ultimately hindering the comprehensiveness of benchmark.
-Our work diverges by decoupling evaluation criteria from predefined singular optimality and measuring model capability to \textit{adapt} to dynamic \emph{user needs}.
+FaithEval \cite{ming2025faithevallanguagemodelstay} proposes a benchmark to evaluate the faithfulness of the RAG system.
+Our work diverges by decoupling evaluation criteria from predefined singular optimality and measuring model capability to \textit{adapt} to dynamic \emph{user needs} by using different instructions.
 This mirrors real-world deployments where systems must honor diverse users' requirements rather than optimize for monolithic accuracy.